alexpagri/data-analytics/README.md

 # ma
-Source code to comprehend thesis
+Source code to comprehend thesis.

 Detailed readme files are included in the respective sub folders.